-A life jacket with a 121.5 MHz Man Over Board beacon (PLB) is mandatory for every crewmember of all Spanish registered fishing ships.
+A life jacket with an AIS freq. or 121.5 MHz Man Over Board beacon is mandatory for every crewmember of all Spanish registered fishing ships.
 A directional 121.5 MHz receiver is also required on board.

 All 406 MHz beacons must be of a type approved model by the Spanish Administration (see paragraph 4).